 option on our website.

-For the Presidential General Election, all voters can use a Remote Accessible Vote by Mail Ballot to safely vote at home.
+All voters can use a Remote Accessible Vote by Mail Ballot to safely vote at home.
 Ballots are compatible with screen-reader technology for voters with disabilities.
 Once the ballot is marked, it needs to be printed out and returned to the Office of the Registrar of Voters.
 Please read the instructions carefully.
 Ballots cannot be submitted online or by email.

 Yes.
 You can get a replacement ballot at any in-person voting location.